Pushing the Limits of Block Rotations in Post-Training Quantization

 In particular, the bound in Equation \ref{eq:block-bound} implies

-where the proportionality follows from the definition \( \delta_{\{j\}} = \Vert X_{\{j\}} \Vert_1 / (b \Vert X_{\{j\}} \Vert_\infty) \).
+which follows from the definition \( \delta_{\{j\}} = \Vert X_{\{j\}} \Vert_1 / (b \Vert X_{\{j\}} \Vert_\infty) \).
 Thus, for a fixed block size~\( b \), the tightest bound is achieved by minimizing \( \max_j \Vert X_{\{j\}} \Vert_1 \), which corresponds to balancing the per-block \( \ell_1 \) norms.
 Intuitively, {for a fixed \( X \)}, block rotations are most effective when large-magnitude coordinates are distributed evenly across blocks rather than concentrated within a subset of them.
-This motivates our core design principle: permute activation coordinates to minimize the maximum per-block \(\ell_1\) norm before applying block rotations.
+Empirically, we observe that the bound from Proposition~\ref{prop:block_rotations} closely tracks actual per-token quantization error (Figure~\ref{fig:correlation_quant_error_bound}), extending Figures~\ref{fig:delta_range} and~\ref{fig:delta_block_size} from outlier suppression to quantization error itself.
+Together, this motivates our core design principle: permute activation coordinates to minimize the maximum per-block \(\ell_1\) norm before applying block rotations.

-\paragraph{\OurMethod~Overview.} \OurMethod~operationalizes the above design principle by equalizing blockwise activation mass prior to rotation using the pipeline illustrated in Figure~\ref{fig:mixquant-pipeline}. {Given pre-trained weights and activations, \OurMethod~first computes a permutation to redistribute activation mass.
-To this end, we propose a permutation algorithm, termed {mass diffusion (MassDiff)}, that greedily minimizes the expected maximum per-block \( \ell_1 \) norm over a calibration dataset (pseudocode in Algorithm~\ref{alg:massdiff}).
-While we focus on {MassDiff} in this work, the \OurMethod~framework naturally admits alternative permutation strategies, which we explore in Appendix~\ref{appendix:ablations}.} The permuted activations are then block-rotated and rounded, after which error correction algorithms such as GPTQ~\cite{frantar2022gptq} or Qronos~\cite{zhang2025qronos} can be applied to the weights without modification.
-Importantly, equalization is performed once on the full-precision model and the resulting permutations are fused into surrounding layers before deployment, as described next.
+\paragraph{Overview.} \OurAlgo~operationalizes the above design principle via the pipeline in Figure~\ref{fig:perq-pipeline}: given pre-trained weights and activations, we first compute a permutation that redistributes activation mass, then apply rotations, and finally round, optionally with error correction algorithms such as GPTQ (also known as OPTQ)~\cite{frantar2023optq}.
+Importantly, equalization is performed once on the full-precision model, and the resulting permutations are fused into surrounding layers before deployment by exploiting permutation equivariance within the compute graph (Definition~\ref{def:permutation-equivariant-region}).